 • 3/4 cup lightly toasted hazelnuts

-• 2 cups washed and dried parsley
+• 2 cups washed and dried basil (you can also substitute with some or all parsley)

 • 2 garlic cloves, peeled